 Figures collected by the Health and Social Care Information Centre – a body which collates figures on patient interaction with hospitals in the UK – reveal that falls which took place involving slipping, tripping or stumbling on the same level resulted in 94,332 admissions to hospital during the year 2014-15.
 Other figures collected in 2013 found that the top three injuries caused by apparently trivial falls of this kind were:

 o Fracture of the femur – 60,987

 o Fracture of the forearm – 37,424

 o Open wound of the head – 34,801

-The Workplace (Health, Safety and Welfare) Regulations 1992 states that floors have to be in good condition and free from obstructions, allowing people to move around safely.
+Also, the Management of Health and Safety at Work Regulations 1999 require employers to assess risks, including the risks or trips and slips, and take steps to deal with them; and the Workplace (Health, Safety and Welfare) Regulations 1992 states that floors have to be in good condition and free from obstructions, allowing people to move around safely.

 Taken together, this adds up to a powerful network of legislation.
-If the supermarket in which you slipped failed to meet these standards then you may well have been the victim of negligence, and thus will be able to claim compensation.
+If the supermarket where your accident happened failed to meet these standards then it’s likely you’ve been the victim of negligence.